RatanShreshtha/RatanShreshtha/content/posts/terminal-customization/index.md

 set -x VIRTUAL_ENV_DISABLE_PROMPT 1
 ```

-I hope you find this post usefull and give fish shell a try.
+I hope you find this post useful and give the fish shell a try.